 Revenue Growth & Market Exposure

-Starting out as a single store back in 1992, Dollarama has today become a popular household name and shopping destination for Canadians.
-As Canada’s leading value retailer, Dollarama offers products at different price points ranging from $1 – $4, which provides its customers with a wide product selection and value while enhancing their overall shopping experience.
+Starting out with 44 stores back in 1992, Dollarama has today become a popular household name and shopping destination for Canadians with more than 1,300 stores nationally.
+As Canada’s leading value retailer, Dollarama offers products at different price points ranging from $1-$4, which provides its customers with a wide product selection and value while enhancing their overall shopping experience.

 Dollarama is expanding its geographical as well as digital presence.
-It launched its online store, offering some of its most popular consumable and general merchandise products for sale.
-The company is targeting to grow sales by opening 60-70 stores each year.
+It launched its online store (www.dollarama.com), offering some of its most popular consumable and general merchandise for sale.
+The company is targeting to grow sales by opening new stores each year.
 It is also expanding its distribution center area to provide the necessary infrastructure to support the long-term growth of its store network.